 The Chi Chi Rodriguez Academy – Public Partnership School Preparing Students for Success in the Game of Life

-The Public Private Partnership School known as Chi Chi Rodriguez Academy is a voluntary mini-school for fourth through eighth grade students who are not achieving at their grade level, have low self-esteem or have difficulty adjusting to a larger academic environment.
+The Public Private Partnership School known as Chi Chi Rodriguez Academy is a voluntary school for fourth through eighth grade students not achieving at their grade level, have low self-esteem or have difficulty adjusting to a larger academic environment.
 Students learn through interactive experiences in the fields of management, marketing, retail sales, landscaping, agronomy and various other real-world business environments.

-Through the school's “Shadow Program”, students, on a rotating basis, get to work with an adult in every department of the Golf Club and the Youth Foundation.
-While learning about various jobs, the children see how basic educational skills like math and reading are used on an everyday basis in jobs.
+Through the school's “Shadow Program”, students, on a rotating basis, get to work with an adult in every department of the Youth Foundation, including the Golf Club and Driving Range businesses.
+While learning about various jobs, students see how basic educational skills like math and reading are used on an everyday basis in jobs.
 The teachers verify that students are much more enthusiastic when they see how skills they learn in the classroom are used outside the classroom, in the real world.
 The Shadow Program also reinforces social skills, which are an integral part of our educational setting.

-The Pinellas County School system provides the teachers, the teacher assistants, support staff, student services and technology and the Foundation provides the campus facility, golf education and equipment and classroom enrichment materials.
-The golf club delivers the real life learning experience.
+The Pinellas County School system provides the teachers, the teacher assistants, support staff, student services and technology and the Foundation provides the campus facility, golf education and equipment, as well as classroom enrichment materials.
+The golf club delivers the real-life learning experience.

 "We maximize the resources that the students would receive at traditional schools and provide them with additional support.
 The students have a much greater opportunity to succeed because of that support,” according to our Chairman of the Board, Tom James.

 The small school atmosphere, individualized attention, counseling, availability of student services and specialized instructional components taught by the Pinellas County certified teachers foster a desire in Chi Chi's Kids to succeed in school and life.